EmCarlss/HICP_Voyager/README.md

 A simple R Shiny dashboard for the Harmonised Index of Consumer Prices (HICP).

 Features
-  - Analyze indices, item weights monthly (M/M-1) and annual rates (M/M-12) across countries.
+  - Analyze indices, (M/M-1),annual rates (M/M-12), seasonality (M/December Y-1) and weights across countries.
   - Rebase indices to preferred index reference period.
   - See contributions to monthly and annual rates of change for selected aggregates.